 Don’t fool yourself; a personal credit card equals DEBT.
-When you use a credit card, it feels so easy and it’s so much fun, until you get hit by a confused reality – your debt spiralling out of control.
+When you use a credit card, it feels so easy and it’s so much fun until you get hit by a confused reality – your debt spiralling out of control.

 You need to ask yourself an important question: Why do you actually want to use a credit card?
-A few swipes of this underestimated weapon can leave you confused on how you’ve managed to get your finances stuck in the red.
+A few swipes of this underestimated weapon can leave you confused about how you’ve managed to get your finances stuck in the red.
 And why you have even considered using it in the first place.
-If you currently own a credit card and have answered the question why you need one, there are a few dos and don’ts that will help you to manage your ‘swipes’ and limit the amount of debt that you accumulate.
+If you currently own a credit card and have answered the question of why you need one, there are a few dos and don’ts that will help you to manage your ‘swipes’ and limit the amount of debt that you accumulate.

-- Proper financial planning is everything and is therefore an essential and strategic process that will guide you along the way.
+- Proper financial planning is everything and is, therefore, an essential and strategic process that will guide you along the way.
 If you use your credit card, do proper planning beforehand, to know exactly what the minimum payment is that you need to pay back.

 - Use your credit card responsibly by keeping up with your payments.
 This will improve and help your credit score.
 One missed payment can have a negative impact on your credit score.

-- If you want to use your credit card for the loyalty benefits, use it like a debit card.
+- If you want to use your credit card for the loyalty benefits, use it as a debit card.
 Do not allow it to fall into credit, but maintain a positive balance.
 You’ll even earn some interest on a positive balance.